technofocus-pte/aoaiprv/Lab 6/Lab06.md

       - Assistant a name: **Math Assist**

-      - Instructions: Enter the following instructions !!**You are an AI assistant that can write code to help answer math questions**!!
+      - Instructions: Enter the following instructions !!You are an AI assistant that can write code to help answer math questions!!

       - Deployment: **gpt-4**